 Colorado suspect says he killed wife after he saw her strangling daughter, affidavit says

-Chris Watts told Colorado police he strangled his pregnant wife, Shanann, in a rage after he saw her strangling their daughter, Celeste, 3.
+FREDRICK, Colo. — A murder suspect told police in Colorado he strangled his pregnant wife in a rage after he saw her on a baby monitor strangling the couple’s 3-year-old daughter, Celeste, according to court documents.

-The Weld County arrest affidavit from police in Frederick claims the other daughter, Bella, 4, was “sprawled out” on her bed and blue.
+Chris Watts said the couple’s other daughter, Bella, 4, was already “sprawled out” on the bed and blue in the couple’s bedroom, according to an arrest affidavit from Frederick police.

-He was charged Monday with first-degree murder in the killings of his pregnant wife and their two young daughters days after their bodies were found discovered in a shallow grave and inside oil tanks.
+Watts confessed to burying his wife, Shanann Watts, 34, near two oil tanks and dumping his daughters’ bodies in the tanks, according to the affidavit.

-Watts also faces three counts of tampering with a body, and a count of first-degree unlawful termination of a pregnancy, Weld County District Attorney Michael J. Rourke told reporters.
-He did not provide a motive in the case.
+The 33-year-old father also faces three counts of tampering with a body, and a count of first-degree unlawful termination of a pregnancy, said Weld County District Attorney Michael J. Rourke, who did not reveal a motive.

-Watts, 33, is being held without bond, with his next court appearance scheduled for Tuesday morning.
+Watts, who was arrested last week, is being held without bond, with his next court appearance scheduled for Tuesday morning.

+Before Watts’ confession, authorities used a drone that spotted a bedsheet in a field near the oil tanks, the affidavit said.

+“The sheet matched the pattern of several pillowcases and a top sheet recovered from a kitchen trash can from [Watts’] residence early that day,” the affidavit said.

-Shanann’s father, Frank Rzucek Sr., said the family appreciates those who attended a candlelight vigil and expressed support.
+In an emotional address Monday, Shanann’s father, Frank Rzucek Sr., thanked authorities for finding the bodies of his family members.
+He said the family appreciated those who attended a candlelight vigil and expressed support.

 Shanann, Bella and Celeste were reported missing August 13 from their home in Frederick, a town of about 8,600 people 30 miles north of Denver.

-Their bodies were found Thursday at the site of a petroleum and natural gas company where Chris Watts had worked, authorities said.
+The location where their bodies were found on August 15 was the site of a petroleum and natural gas company where Chris Watts had worked, authorities said.
+Watts was terminated from Anadarko Petroleum on August 15, company communications manager Jennifer Brice said.

 A court filing by prosecutors says Shanann Watts’ body was “recovered from a shallow grave near an oil tank,” and that “law enforcement recovered the bodies of defendant’s two daughters from inside oil tanks located near the grave of their mother.”

-A judge unsealed the arrest affidavit, which might provide information about why Chris Watts was arrested and other details.
+The girls’ bodies were in an “oil well filled with crude oil for several days,” Chris Watts’ attorneys indicated in a court filing.

-Autopsy results have not been released, but documents filed Friday in Chris Watts’ arrest reveal some of the victims may have been strangled, along with other grim details.
+Autopsy results have not been released, but documents filed last week in Watts’ arrest revealed some of the victims may have been strangled, along with other details.

 Friend recalls last time she saw Shanann